supaorg/supa/docs/dev/proposals/aimodels-integration.md

 ## Overview

-This document outlines the integration of the AIModels functionality (available through `Lang.models` in AIWrapper) into Supa, replacing the current model discovery and selection logic with a more robust and standardized approach.
+This document outlines the integration of the AIModels functionality (available through `Lang.models` in AIWrapper) into Supa's core model discovery and selection logic.
+The integration focuses on replacing provider-specific API calls with standardized model metadata from AIWrapper while maintaining backward compatibility with the current implementation.

+This specification intentionally excludes UI enhancements, which can be implemented in a future phase once the core integration is stable.
+The primary goal is to establish a solid foundation for model discovery and selection that leverages the rich metadata available through `Lang.models` without disrupting the current user experience.

 ## Current Architecture